artsmia/artstories.md/art/curator-s-office.md

 ## Actual Paintings

-The paintings hanging in Kestle’s office are actual paintings purchased by the MIA at a local art show.
+The paintings hanging in Kestle’s office are actual paintings purchased by Mia at a local art show.
 The paintings were relevant to the 1950’s art scene in Minnesota and help set the office in both time and place.

 ## Without a Trace!